forkozi/QChecker/README.md

 **1. Create Q-Checker and PDAL Python environments**

 The recommended way to create the necessary Python environments relies on the two environment files (.yml) that are included in this repository.
-To create each environment, run the following commands at an Anaconda prompt:
+To create each environment, run the following commands at the base Anaconda prompt:

 *Modified arcgispro-py 3 environment*
 ```
-conda
+(base) C:\>conda env create --prefix <env_qchecker.yml>
 ```

 *PDAL environment*
 ```
-conda
+(base) C:\>conda env create --prefix <env_qchecker.yml>
 ```

 **2. Point ArcPro to Q-Checker Python environment**